 It Looks Just Like Real Hardwood

-Undoubtedly the best thing about engineered wooden flooring is that it looks just like a beautiful solid wood board floor.
+Undoubtedly, the best thing about engineered wooden flooring is that it looks just like a beautiful solid wood board floor.
 It’s not a laminate!

 Wider Boards